Skip to content

 White Porsche Cayman GT4 in the SP Automotive service bay

-When your car comes in we walk through it together — every panel, every gap, photographed and measured.
-Then we strip it down so we can see what the estimate missed: frame stress, hidden fractures, misalignment.
+When your car comes in I walk through it with you — every panel, every gap, photographed and measured.
+Then I strip it down so I can see what the estimate missed: frame stress, hidden fractures, misalignment.

 Paint goes on in layers, mixed to factory color codes.
 Reassembly is to torque-spec, every gap checked against the data.